University of Khartoum, Faculty of Dentistry, Sudan

 This retrospective cross-sectional hospital based study was carried out to determine the pattern of TMJ ankylosis in KTDH among children, it consist of patients who were diagnosed with TMJ ankylosis and underwent surgical treatment in the period January 2009 to April 2015, this study conducted for Sudanese patients under 18 years old and diagnosed with TMJ ankylosis, and patients who had TMJ disorder other than ankylosis or their records were incomplete were excluded.

-Total coverage of all patients records from January 2009 to April 2015 who fulfilled inclusion and exclusion criteria were included accordingly the sample size was 48 patients, the age of the patients range between 0 and 18 years old.
+Total coverage of all patients records from January 2009 to April 2015 who fulfilled inclusion and exclusion criteria were included accordingly the sample size was 48 patients.

 The following information had been obtained from the patient records, gender, age, type of ankylosis, side of ankylosis, mouth opening during theatre, growth deformity and treatment modality.